Why Artificial Intelligence Represents a Civilizational Transition—and What It Demands from Human Responsibility

 This positions AI not as an external disruption, but as:

-a catalyst that forces alignment between internal state and external systems
+a catalyst that exposes whether internal values and external systems are aligned

 The Collapse of Delegated Authority